Pratap-chauhan/socket-ecrypted/README.md

 complie and then run the project.

-Note: there is no .env file added if need to change any url please go to the file and change.
+Note: there is no .env file added if need to change any url then need to go to the file.